Occupation of Southern Dobruja(1913)

 - The Occupation of Southern Dobruja took place in 1913.
 Jul 10–17, 1913.

-- Who won the Occupation of Southern Dobruja?
+- What was the outcome of the Occupation of Southern Dobruja?

 - The Romania were victorious against the Bulgaria.